clojure-lsp/clojure-lsp/docs/features.md

 ### Custom message to client during any server process

 During some process, `clojure-lsp` send messages to client informing some proccess, warning or error.

+## Diagnostics (linter)

+`clojure-lsp` uses [clj-kondo](https://github.com/clj-kondo/clj-kondo) under the hood to lint the code and retrieve the analysis to make most of features work.
+For more information, check the [diagnostics settings section](https://clojure-lsp.github.io/clojure-lsp/settings/#diagnostics-linter).